Visiting Big Bend National Park? Here are the best things to do!

 - Boquillas, Mexico – You can take the opportunity to cross the border to the town of Boquillas.
 Don’t forget your passport and check the guidelines.
 The Port of Entry has limited hours.

-Big Bend National Park Hikes
+Big Bend national Park Hikes

 There are 201 miles of hiking trails, and these are the Big Bend hikes in the order of easy to difficult.
 See our Big Bend hiking map to search by area.
 Also, don’t forget to get Alltrails+ so you have access to the maps when you’re offline.

 - Panther Path (0.1 mi loop, 3 ft, easy, map)